Enchanted17/OmniYield/README.md

 <a id="English"></a>
 # OmniYield Protocol()

 **OmniYield** is a decentralized yield aggregation and governance protocol that allows users to deposit ETH to receive liquidity certificates (LP Tokens).
 By holding LPs, users earn governance tokens (GT) that enable them to participate in strategic decision-making through on-chain voting.
-Funds are managed by the `TreasuryVault`, which allocates assets only to governance-approved strategy contracts — ensuring **security**, **transparency**, and **community-driven** fund operations.
+Funds are managed by the `TreasuryVault`, which allocates assets only to governance-approved strategy contracts — ensuring **security**, **transparency**, and **community-driven** fund operations.The governance module is built with UUPS proxy pattern, enabling zero-downtime hot upgrades.
+Future enhancements—such as new proposal types, voting mechanisms, or access controls—can be deployed via on-chain governance, ensuring both flexibility and security for long-term evolution.

 ---